shsimm/Unsupervised-Modelling-Semantic-Clustering/README.md

 # Gene Set Variation Analysis (GSVA)

-This repositiry contains code to run a Gene Set Variation Analysis using the 'GSVA' package (Hänzelmann et al., 2013).
+This repository contains code to run a Gene Set Variation Analysis using the 'GSVA' package (Hänzelmann et al., 2013).

 GSVA is derivative of a traditional differential expression technique, and provides enrichment scores of gene sets related to genes outside the set.
 These enrichment scores can then be used by limma.
 Please note that GSVA  uses a random walk approach (Hänzelmann et al., 2013).